 Hi everyone.
 I hope you all had a good week.
 So what’s in an Irish surname?
-Well here at The Irish Store our best selling personalized gift is our Personalized Framed Family Crest with the vast majority of these gifts being delivered to our American cousins.
+Well, here at The Irish Store our best selling personalized Irish gift is our Personalized Framed Family Crest with the vast majority of these gifts being delivered to our American cousins.
 This is no surprise.
 Some 33 million Americans claim Irish heritage.
 It is estimated that almost 5 million have emigrated to the US since the 1700s.
-Of course the mass exodus of Irish to the States took place during the Great Hunger in years between 1845 and 1852.
-The population of Ireland declined by 25% and to this day the population is still substantially smaller compared to what it was in the 1800’s.
+Of course, the mass exodus of Irish to the States took place during the Great Hunger in the years between 1845 and 1852.
+The population of Ireland declined by 25% and to this day the population is still substantially smaller compared to what it was in the 1800s.
+Here are some of the most popular Irish surnames.

 In Ireland we poke fun at the oft told story of the tourist arriving in Ireland and asking ” So do you know the Murphys?”
 The truth is that it is highly likely that most us do actually know a Murphy!
 It is the most common name in Ireland.
 Approximately 50,000 people in the country have the Murphy name.
 The origin of the name comes from two different ancient Gaelic clans- the O’Murchadha and the MacMurchadha.
 The name means “Sea Warrior”.
 The Murphy clan originally had a large stronghold in the province of Leinster.
 Today, the name is found in all parts of the country with the largest percentage of Murphys residing in Munster.